 There is much debate regarding the harmfulness of nitrates and nitrites.
 They naturally occur in many vegetables but are also required for preserving meat in an industrial setting.
 But there are concerns if you frequently eat processed meats.

 Luckily, there is no need to use them in a home kitchen except to achieve that very pink color.
-Sodium nitrate is dyed pink to distinguish it from regular salt.
+Sodium nitrate (aka saltpeter) is dyed pink to distinguish it from regular salt.
 We can get a soft pink color into the beef naturally by adding beet juice.
 Not as bright but certainly as tasty.

 To learn more about nitrates and nitrites, this article from Dr. Axe breaks it down in an easy-to-understand format.